Data Processing Addendum

 Ably’s products are designed to ensure redundancy and continuity in spite of failures.
 The server instances that support the products are also architected with a goal to prevent single points of failure.
 This design assists Ably operations in maintaining and updating the product applications and backend without downtime.

 Customer acknowledges that Ably is regularly audited by independent third party auditors and internal auditors respectively.
 Upon written request, Ably shall supply (on a confidential basis) a summary copy of its most current audit report(s) to Customer.
 In addition, Ably shall respond to all reasonable requests for information made by Customer to confirm Ably’s compliance with this DPA, by making additional information available regarding its information security program upon Customer’s written request, provided that Customer shall not exercise this right more than once per calendar year.

-Ably has not purposefully created back doors or similar programming that could be used to access the system and/or personal data.
-Ably has not purposefully created or changed its business processes in a manner that facilitates access to personal data or systems.
+Ably has not purposefully created back doors, or changed its business processes, in a manner that facilitates systematic access to Captured Personal Data.